ayesha-quazi/49-Days-DSA-Challenge/README.md

 ### Day 1
 **Problems Solved:**
 1. **3Sum** - Implemented an algorithm to find all unique triplets in an array that sum up to zero.
-2. **Sort Colors** - Used a Dutch National Flag algorithm to sort an array of colors represented as integers (0, 1, 2) in a single pass.